eniac/Cebinae/vm_experiments.md

 4. (optional) run the experiments to re-generate the results file ``allresults1024.pkl``.
 This will take **around 4 hours**, so if you wish to skip this step, an already generated ``allresults1024.pkl`` is included in the repo.
 The experiment script is hard-coded to use the pcap file ``~/caidaSample.pcap`` -- a 1 minute sample trace of a 10 Gb/s core router link from CAIDA.
-This pcap file is included in the pre-built VM, or can be downloaded here: **TODO: link** You can modify `measure_accuracy.py` to use other pcaps as you wish.
+This pcap file is included in the pre-built VM, or can be downloaded here: https://drive.google.com/file/d/1S8xmWM5TRDbeRu-AtdNK7yM2xKVYYylC/view?usp=sharing
+You can modify `measure_accuracy.py` to use other pcaps as you wish.
 Results are qualitatively similar for all Caida workloads that we have tried.

 ```